buttonsrtoys/mvvm_plus/README.md

     final headerText = get<MyOtherWidgetViewModel>(name: 'Header').someText;
     final footerText = get<MyOtherWidgetViewModel>(name: 'Footer').someText;

-## Adding additional ChangeNotifiers
+## Models

-Sometimes you want registered models that are not associated with Views.
-MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that you can add to the widget tree:
+The Model class is a super class of ViewModel with much of the functionality of ViewModel.
+MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that adds Models to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),
       child: MyWidget(),
     );

 The Registrar widget registers the model when added to the widget tree and unregisters it when removed.
-To register multiple models with a single widget, check out MultiRegistrar.
+To register multiple models with a single widget, check out [MultiRegistrar](https://pub.dev/packages/registrar#registering-models).

 ## Listening to other widget's ViewModels

-The ViewModel `get` method retrieves registered ViewModels but does not listen for future changes.
+The `get` method of View and ViewModel retrieves registered ViewModels but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;